joncarter1/hydra-ml-examples/README.md

 This repository contains minimal working examples of machine learning experiment configuration using [Hydra](https://hydra.cc/).

-These examples are intended to highlight three properties of Hydra which make it incredibly useful for machine learning research:
+These examples are intended to highlight some of the properties of Hydra which make it incredibly useful for machine learning research, including:
 1. **Hierarchical composition**, using the defaults list. https://github.com/joncarter1/hydra-ml-examples/blob/c8cf053e68a84f4b4cfe0318b93087a77094f0a0/basic-example/config/main.yaml#L1-L4
 2. **Variable interpolation**[^1], which ensures a single source of truth for inter-linked configuration options.